Tutorial: Azure Active Directory integration with Salesforce

 Navigate to Enterprise applications.
 Then go to All applications.

-In the results panel, select Salesforce, and then click Add button to add the application.
+In the search box, type Salesforce, select Salesforce from result panel then click Add button to add the application.

 For single sign-on to work, Azure AD needs to know what the counterpart user in Salesforce is to a user in Azure AD.
 In other words, a link relationship between an Azure AD user and the related user in Salesforce needs to be established.

-This link relationship is established by assigning the value of the user name in Azure AD as the value of the Username in Salesforce.
+In Salesforce, assign the value of the user name in Azure AD as the value of the Username to establish the link relationship.

 To configure and test Azure AD single sign-on with Salesforce, you need to complete the following building blocks:

-- Creating a Salesforce test user - to have a counterpart of Britta Simon in Salesforce that is linked to the Azure AD representation of user.
+- Create a Salesforce test user - to have a counterpart of Britta Simon in Salesforce that is linked to the Azure AD representation of user.

 In this section, you enable Azure AD single sign-on in the Azure portal and configure single sign-on in your Salesforce application.